 |System||Windows 7, 64-bit||Windows 7, 64 bit||Windows 10, 64 bit||Windows 10, 64-bit|

 |RAM||4 GB||64 GB||128GB||64 GB|

 RCF Offline 1 and 2 are free to all LSU Health employees and outside users for image analysis purpose, and no reservation is needed.
 License dongles are required for full access to some of the software.
 Please contact Dr. Chaowei Shang for the dongles.

-For most users, the use of RCF Offline 3 cost a minimal fee to maintain the yearly service contract with Bitplane.
-You can get free remote support from Imaris (Bitplane) team.
+For most users, the use of RCF Offline 3 and 4 cost a minimal fee to maintain the yearly service contract with Bitplane Imaris.
+You get free remote support from the Imaris (Bitplane) team.

 Biosafety for Live Sample Imaging

 1. RCF Basic operating procedure for live sample imaging